-- 31. With a view to establishing FAD set limits to keep the catches of juvenile tropical tunas at sustainable levels, in 2022 SCRS should inform the Commission about the maximum number of FAD sets which should be established per vessel or per CPC.
-To support this analysis, CPCs with purse seine vessels shall urgently undertake to report to the SCRS by 31 July 2022 the required historical FAD set data.
-CPCs that do not report these data in accordance with this paragraph shall be prohibited from setting on FADs until such data have been received by the SCRS. - In addition, each CPC with purse seine fishing vessels is encouraged not to increase its total fishing effort on FADs from its 2018 level.
-CPCs shall report the difference between the 2018 level and the 2020 level to the 2021 Commission meeting. - 32.
-CPCs may authorize their purse seine vessels to set on floating objects provided that the fishing vessel has either an observer or a functioning electronic monitoring system on board which is capable of verifying set type, species composition, and providing information on fishing activities to the SCRS. - 33.
-Further analysis shall be conducted by the SCRS on the impact of support vessels on the catches of juvenile yellowfin and bigeye tuna to be considered in 2022.
+CPC COMMENTS EU 34.
+With a view to establishing FAD set limits to keep the catches of juvenile tropical tunas at sustainable levels, the SCRS should in 2023 provide advice to the Commission about the definition of a FAD set, the maximum number of FAD sets which should be established per vessel, category of vessels, or per CPC.
+The CoC shall provide advice to the Commission in 2023 regarding the monitoring and control aspects relating to the implementation of FAD set limits.
+To support this analysis, CPCs with purse seine vessels shall urgently undertake to report to the SCRS by 31 July 2023 the required historical FAD set data.
+CPCs that do not report these data in accordance with this paragraph shall be prohibited from setting on FADs until such data have been received by the SCRS.
+34bis: The CoC shall provide advice to the Commission in 2023 regarding any monitoring and control aspects issues that need to be taken into account for the implementation of FAD set limits.
+34ter.
+Starting in 2023, a working group shall be established to provide recommendations to the Commission on how to establish a FAD registry in ICCAT, in accordance with Annex 1.

+- 36. In addition, each CPC with purse seine fishing vessels is encouraged not to increase its total fishing effort on FADs from its 2018 level.
+CPCs shall report the difference between the 2018 level and the 2022 level to the 2023 Commission meeting. - 37.
+Starting in 2023, a Working Group shall be established to provide recommendations to the Commission on how to establish a FAD registry in ICCAT, in accordance with Annex 1. - 38.
+CPCs may authorize their purse seine vessels to set on floating objects provided that the fishing vessel has either an observer or a functioning electronic monitoring system on board which is capable of verifying set type, species composition, and providing information on fishing activities to the SCRS. - 39.
+Further analysis shall be conducted by the SCRS on the impact of support vessels on the catches of juvenile yellowfin and bigeye tuna to be considered in 2023.